wofr06/lesspipe/README.md

  **LESSCOLORIZER** can be set to prefer a highlighting program from the following choices (`nvimpager` `bat` `batcat` `pygmentize` `source-highlight` `vimcolor` `code2color`).
- Otherwise the first program in that list that is installed will be used, with the caveat that `bat` will use [ansi theme](https://github.com/wofr06/lesspipe/issues/155#issuecomment-2312972276) instead of its default colors.
+ Otherwise the first program in that list that is installed will be used, with the caveat that `bat` will use the [ansi theme](https://github.com/wofr06/lesspipe/issues/155#issuecomment-2312972276) instead of its default colors.

 ## 3. Required programs